 The management of Bank AlBilad's short-term, or operational, liquidity risk aims primarily at ensuring that the Bank always has a liquidity buffer that is able, in the short term, to absorb the net effects of transactions already made and expected changes.

-Liquidity is determined on the basis of cash flows of outstanding transactions.
+Liquidity is determined on the basis of known future receipts and payments under transactions already entered into.
 The calculation is made taking into account the Bank's holdings of liquid assets.